dochy-ksti/dochy/readme.md

 [Hello World](dochy_manual/src/a1_hello_world/hello_world.md)
 explains the basics.

-### What does Dochy stand for?

-DOnnani CHoushiga Yokutemo kakisugiteha ikenai (どんなに調子が良くても書きすぎてはいけない, Don't overwork when you're really feeling good,) which is an epigram I created.

 ### Contribution

-I'm Japanese and I desperately need proofreading of my English writing for this project, and any other contribution is welcome.
+I'm Japanese and I desperately need proofreading of my English writing for this project, and any other feedbacks are also needed.